-These are the best low carb peanut butter cups, with a dark chocolate shell and a creamy peanut butter center.
+These are the best low carb peanut butter cups, with a sugar-free dark chocolate shell and a creamy peanut butter center.
 You won’t believe they are good for you!

 Peanut butter is my Achilles heel.
 It’s my weakness, my downfall, my greatest temptation.
 It is like crack to me, the more I have, the more I want.
 An open jar of peanut butter in the cupboard is a cruel torment, and I often have to physically restrain myself from digging in a spoon for yet another taste.
 This is only more true since I developed diabetes, since compared to other sugar-laden snacks, peanut butter is a relatively harmless treat.
 Not so harmless, however, when you are tempted to devour huge amounts in one sitting.

 My go-to low carb dessert when I don’t have anything prepared is a single square of 90% cacao chocolate smeared with peanut butter.
 Peanut butter cups have long been one of my all-time favourite treats, and this is my way of getting a little bit of that heavenly flavor combination without totally falling off the wagon.
 But I’ve recently found myself yearning to have real peanut butter cups again, where the chocolate shell is a little softer, and the peanut butter center is a little sweeter.
 I’d made a low carb version quite some time ago and they were good, but I found myself wondering if I could do better.

 Now that there are so many great sugar-free chocolate options out there, I knew I could improve the shell of these keto peanut butter cups.
 But I thought I might also be able to improve the peanut butter center too.
 Instead of just plopping some peanut butter in straight from the jar, I wanted to make it somewhat sweeter and also add a touch of vanilla.
 I’ve found that vanilla seems to almost intensify the peanut-buttery goodness in desserts.